Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools: Advancements in LIGO Calibration Accuracy, Latency, and Monitoring

 \subsubsection{Development of an Exact Solution for Time Dependence in the Calibration Model}

 The models $C^{\rm (model)}$ and $A^{\rm (model)}$ include time-dependent parameters that can vary on timescales ranging from $\sim$minutes to $\sim$weeks.
 See \eref{eq:sensingfunction} and \eref{eq:actuationfunction} for reference on time-dependent parameters in the sensing and actuation function models.
+The time-dependent parameters in the sensing function include $\kappa_C$, $f_{\rm cc}$, $f_{\rm s}$, $Q$ and $\tau_C$.
+The time-dependent parameters in the actuation function include $\kappa_i$ and $\tau_i$ where $i = (U,P,T)$ is the upper suspension stage $(U)$, the penultimate suspension stage $(P)$ and the test mass suspension stage $(T)$.
 Methods to track and compensate for the time dependence in these models during the production of strain data were initially developed during O1 \cite{tuyenbayev2016improving}.
 These methods were incorporated into the \texttt{gstlal} calibration pipeline during O1 to produce a high-latency calibration that included compensation for the gain factors $\kappa_i$.
 Beginning at the start of O2, compensation for the $\kappa_i$ was included in the low-latency calibration as well, and a high-latency calibration additionally included compensation for the coupled cavity pole of the sensing function $f_{\rm cc}$, achieved using adaptive filtering methods described in~\cite{wade2023improving}.
 Compensation for the $\kappa_i$ and $f_{\rm cc}$ has been included in the low-latency calibration since the beginning of O3.
 Compensating for time-dependence has reduced our median systematic error from $\sim$10\% and $\sim 5$ deg in magnitude and phase, respectively, for O3's low-latency strain data product~\cite{cahillane2017calibration, sun2020characterization}.
 Methods have also been developed to track and compensate for the parameters $f_{\rm s}$ and $Q$ of the sensing function and $\tau_i$ of the actuation function, but work is still ongoing to study the impact of compensating for these parameters during strain reconstruction.